Our Ten-Step Guide for How to Lose 15 Pounds Fast

 Step One: Give your refrigerator a makeover

 The inside of your fridge, that is.
 And head over to the pantry as well while you’re at it.
 Start by getting rid of soda, beer, wine, and all other sugary beverages.
 Toss creamy salad dressings, fatty cuts of meat, mayonnaise, and processed cheeses in the garbage.
 Next, declutter the freezer by eliminating all store-bought frozen meals.
 They’re filled with sodium, which leads to unnecessary bloat.
 Get rid of sweet treats like ice cream and frozen candy bars as well.
 Pantry staples like chips, cookies, white bread, canned soup, and high sugar cereals also belong in the trash.
 The idea is to eliminate junk food – and temptation.
+Removing every morsel of unhealthy food from your house will get you on the right track and help you to lose 15 pounds fast.

 Step Two: Restock